kapouer/window-page/README.md

 A run is triggered by navigation (document.location changed).

-Route and build chains are called when pathname changes and if the page has not been built once and reopened (as with prerendering).
+Build chain is called when pathname changes and if the page has not been built once and reopened (as with prerendering).

 Patch chain is called after build, and also when query changes.